silviocustodio/material-ui-external-filter/README.md

 nodemon express.js

 ## Running back-end
-No banco de dados MySQL criar o Banco wint dentro dele criar rank_param (arquivo SQL incluso no projeto)

-In the MySQL database create the  database and connect it in Express.js
+In the MySQL database create the  database and connect in Express.js
 ==============================================

 # Original Project by
 Tarik Huber (https://github.com/TarikHuber)